CERTIS – the interbank payment system – description

 - information and technical transactions.

-Credit transfers can be low priority transactions and two types of high priority transactions (bank-to-bank priority transfers, clients' priority transfers).
-Clients' priority transfers must be credited to the payee's account at the same day.
+Credit transfers can be low priority transactions and two types of high priority transactions (bank-to-bank priority transfers, client's priority transfers).
+Priority transfers are settled preferably.

 Operation of the system

 For the operation of the interbank payment system, the Czech National Bank maintains accounts (interbank payment accounts) in Czech koruna for direct participants to settle their interbank payments.
 The Czech National Bank executes fund transfers from interbank payment accounts on the basis of instructions from the participants.

 Balances on interbank payment accounts are also used to fulfil the reserve requirements.
 The maintenance of minimum reserves is mandatory in the Czech Republic.
 Minimum reserves are set at 2.0 % percentage points of deposits and can be used for interbank payments.